Skip to main content

 Why Hairdressers Consider Life Insurance

-Hairdressers rely on their hands to earn a living, repetitive strain, chemical exposure, and the physical toll of standing all day are real concerns.
-Life insurance protects your family, and income protection covers you if your hands or health stop you from working.
+Hairdressers rely on their hands to earn a living.
+Repetitive strain, chemical exposure, and the toll of standing all day are real concerns over a long career.
+Life insurance protects your family if the worst happens, and income protection helps cover your income if a hand injury or a skin condition stops you working.
+Both tend to matter most if you are self-employed or renting a chair with no sick leave.

 Workplace Risks for Hairdressers